zeel01/activity-log/README.md

 | `start_time` | dateTime | The start time of the activity |
 | `end_time` | dateTime | The end time of the activity |
 | `description` | text | The description of the activity |

+### Stylesheets

+Styles are written in Sass, use `npm run watch` to compile and watch for changes.